OCLC-Developer-Network/oclc-auth-ios-example/README.md

 A use case would be to allow a library patron to view their checked out items, place holds or renew materials on an iPhone or iPad.

-A tutorial explaining this application's code in detail <a>is available here</a>.
+A tutorial explaining this application's code in detail <a href="http://oclc.org/developer/news/tutorial-mobile-authentication-ios">is available here</a>.

 ## Installation